Eviction by High Court writ of possession

 dispenses with the requirement to serve a notice of eviction

-extends or shortens the time by which a notice of eviction must be delivered.
+extends or shortens the time by which a notice of eviction must be delivered

 The notice requirement does not apply to action against trespassers who have never had permission to enter or occupy the premises.

-From 7 August 2021 if an eviction does not take place on the date specified on the notice, a further notice of eviction must be delivered to the premises at least 7 days before the new eviction date.[15]
+If an eviction does not take place on the date specified on the notice, a further notice of eviction must be delivered to the premises at least 7 days before the new eviction date.[12]

-Applications to stay or set aside
+Applications to stay or set aside the writ of possession

 The High Court has the power to stay or set aside a writ of possession, or writ of control.
 [13] Applications to the High Court should be made on form N244.

 The application should be supported by evidence.
 The evidence can be included on the form, or by witness statement.
-A fee is payable, and applications should be made with notice of at least three clear days.
-Where an application is made with less than three clear days the court may agree to a shorter time.[19]

 Directory of High Court Enforcement Officers